-The Archeological Museum of Civitavecchia presents an itinerary designed over three floors, with records from the dawns of civilization, during the whole Ancient times, until the Middle Ages.
+The Archeological Museum of Civitavecchia presents an itinerary designed over two floors, with records from the dawns of civilization, during the whole Ancient times, until the Middle Ages.

 At the ground floor the most interesting finds that can be admired are a statue of god Apollo (first century AD), discovered during the excavations in the villa Simonetti of Santa Marinella, former summer residence of the Roman jurist Eneo Domizio Ulpiano.
 It is very likely a reproduction of the Colossus of Rhodes.

 Of particulare importance there is also a reproduction of the Athena Parthenos ("Athena the Virgin") by Phidias dating back to mid second century AD and some mable heads, one of them representing young emperor Marcus Aurelius.

 Recently at the ground floor has also been opened a new Epigraphic Room, hosting, besides the wonderful Roman epigraphs of the Imperial Fleet, also two new invaluable finds: a head of nymph from Hadrian times, discovered close to the Taurine Baths and a figurehead with female bust made with solid bronze of Roman times, discovered in mid 800 in the port, donated by then prince of Ardia to the National Museum.